balmli/no.almli.heatingcontroller/README.md

 ##### Example

-Want to set the target temperature for a thermostat at 22 ℃ during daytime, not at work and not away, 19 ℃ during the night, at work or away, and 17 ℃ when prices are high and at night, at work or away.
+Set the target temperature for a thermostat to 22 ℃ during daytime, not at work and not away, 19 ℃ during the night, at work or away, and 17 ℃ when prices are high and at night, at work or away.

 Needs three flows:

-- Flow 1: set thermostat temperature to 22 ℃ if heating is on
+- Flow 1: set thermostat temperature to 22 ℃ if comfort mode.
-- Flow 2: set thermostat temperature to 19 ℃ if heating is off and low price
+- Flow 2: set thermostat temperature to 19 ℃ if ECO mode and low price.
-- Flow 3: set thermostat temperature to 17 ℃ if heating is off and high price, but limited to the selected number of hours
+- Flow 3: set thermostat temperature to 17 ℃ if ECO mode and high price.

 #### Low prices trigger

-The 'Low prices [x] hours of the day' trigger can be used to keep a heater on if the utility price is low.
+The 'Low prices [x] hours of the day' trigger can be used to keep a heater on if the utility price is low and off if the utility price is high.
 The 'Comfort mode' / 'ECO mode' is not taken into consideration for this trigger.

 ##### Example

-Want to turn the socket for the water heater 'On' during the 18 hours with the lowest prices of the day, and 'Off' the other 6 hours.
+Turn the socket for the water heater 'On' during the 18 hours with the lowest prices of the day, and 'Off' the other 6 hours.

 Needs one flow:

 - Turn socket on if 'low price' and off if 'high price'

+#### Install

+To install the device:

+1. Add the 'HeatingController' device.
+2. Adjust start and end hours in 'Advanced settings'.
+3. Select 'Price area' and 'Currency' in 'Advanced settings' for utility prices.

+##### Default periods

+Default values for periods:

+- Comfort mode for working days: 05:00 - 22:30
+- Comfort mode for weekends and holidays: 07:00 - 23:00
+- Work hours: 07:00 - 14:00

 ## Flow cards